-Divorce is an epidemic that has increased dramatically in the last couple of years.
+Divorce has increased dramatically in the last couple of years.
 There are a gamut of reasons that contribute towards escalating divorce rates.
-The most important thing that a parent can do, once divorce occurs, is to recognize that the process affects the whole family in various, individualized ways.

 Divorce rates in the United States are the highest in the world.
 Fifty percent of marriages end up in divorce, and the aftermath requires adjustment and long term emotional support.

-The following description should help provide some insight as to what to expect for each group:
+The following description should help provide some insight as to what to expect for each age group:

 Here’s how to start the conversations: